hegerdes/homepage/content/blog/2026-06-credentialless-aws-azure.md

 +++
-title = "AWS Web-Identity to Azure - Goodby Static Tokens" description = "How to get rid of static tokens.
+title = "AWS Web-Identity to Azure - Goodbye Static Tokens" description = "How to get rid of static tokens.
 Federate your AWS, CI or OnPrem Identity to Azure without having to look at a single token.
-Also learn how to poor man IDP." date = '2026-06-26'
+Also learn how to poor man IDP" date = '2026-06-26'

 [taxonomies]